Vaibhav-dev-source/healthwebsite/README.md

 # HealthWebsite
 - :telescope: The aim of this project is to demonstrate the use of GitHub and Microsoft Azure services to deploy a website.
-- Microsoft Azure's "Static Web Apps" service is used for integrating with Git repository and deploying the webite.
+- Microsoft Azure's "Static Web Apps" service is used for integrating with Git repository and deploying the website.
 - A static workflow is created in GitHub.
 - The website is successfully deployed.
 - Note: A default website template has been used in this project to which some changes are made and articles have been added later. 👍